emyl3/To-Do-List/README.md

 # To Do List
-This application was created for an assignment for Prime Digital Academy and uses jQuery, Bootstrap, Node.Js.
+This application was created for an assignment for Prime Digital Academy and uses jQuery, Bootstrap, Node.Js, and Express.

 Add, remove, check-off tasks on a to do list application.